lordbuffcloud/lordbuffcloud/README.md

 # 👽 About Me:

 Hello!
-I'm a seasoned **Software and Machine Learning Engineer** with over **18 years** of experience in the Department of Defense, software development, and security.
-As the founder of **K1ng Digital Solutions LLC**—a tech startup and freelance IT company—I specialize in crafting practical and efficient tech solutions that make a real-world impact.
+I’m a software developer, and I work on training machine learning models.
+I enjoy finding practical solutions to problems through code and data.
+Founder of **K1ng Digital Solutions LLC**—a tech startup and freelance IT company—I specialize in crafting practical and efficient tech solutions that make a real-world impact.

-Beyond engineering, I'm also a **graffiti artist** who loves to merge creativity with technology.
+Beyond programming, I enjoy **graffiti art** trying to merge creativity with technology.
 I'm passionate about leveraging tech to optimize life, approaching challenges with a clean and pragmatic mindset, and executing projects with a modern flair.

 ## 🚀 Current Projects